 The Nobel Prize winning chemist, known as the ‘father of femtochemistry’ or the study of ultrafast chemical reactions, routinely credited Muybridge as the first high speed photographer and godfather of his own field.

 International Society of Biomechanics

 The International Society of Biomechanics, a professional organization dedicated to the study of the science of movement, named its biennial award for career achievement in honor of Muybridge.
 Muybridge’s motion photography conducted at the University of Pennsylvania has been critical to the understanding and treatment of pathological gaits.

 In 2011, artist Evan Hawkins created a living GIF of Muybridge’s work by having single images of the iconic Sallie Gardner at a Gallop tattooed on 11 different people.

-In 2017, Harvard synthetic biologist Seth Shipman managed to encode a GIF of Muybridge’s sequence Annie with Jockey in living DNA of bacteria.
+In 2017, Harvard synthetic biologist Seth Shipman managed to encode a GIF of Annie G. with Jockey in the living DNA of bacteria.
 Shipman’s goal is to develop a way to use DNA as a ‘living recorder’ with vast applications from environmental monitoring to neuroscience to information storage.
 “We thought it was fitting for our first proof-of-concept work to be a homage to Muybridge,” Shipman says.